KxSystems/docs-v1/docs/ref/elements.md

 Names consist of upper- and lower-case alphabetics.
 They may contain, but not begin with, underscores and numbers.
 For example: `a`, `foo`, `foo2_bar`.

-> What in the world is a namespace?
-> — Kenneth E. Iverson

 A [namespace](https://en.wikipedia.org/wiki/Namespace) is a container or context within which a name resolves to a unique value.
 Namespaces are children of the _root namespace_ (usually just _root_) and are designated by a dot prefix.
 Names in the root have no prefix.
 The root namespace of a q session is parent to multiple namespaces, e.g. `h`, `Q` and `z`.
 (Namespaces with 1-character names – of either case – are reserved for use by Kx.)
 ```q
 q).z.p                         / UTC timestamp